-Every year, over 50,000 people just like you set foot in Tanzania to climb Kilimanjaro, Africa's highest peak.
+Yes, you can!
+Every year, over 30,000 people just like you come to Tanzania to climb Kilimanjaro, the world's tallest free-standing mountain and Africa's highest peak.

-Also the tallest free-standing mountain in the world, Mount Kilimanjaro is a place of myth and folklore.
-Located just 200 miles (325 km) from the equator, the mountain defies logic with its glaciated peak.
+Mount Kilimanjaro is a place of myth and folklore.
+Located 200 miles (325 km) from the equator, the mountain defies logic with its crown of ice.

-Climbing Kilimanjaro does not require any technical skills or special equipment.
-However, the challenge is not to be taken lightly.
+Climbing Kilimanjaro does not require any technical skills or special equipment, just some physical fitness and determination.
+People from all walks of life, from a 7 year old child to an 85 year old man, have successfully summited.
+But the challenge should not be taken lightly.
 You need to understand what lies ahead.
-You have a seemingly endless number of questions.
-Rest assured, you will find the answers to all your questions here - at Ultimate Kilimanjaro®, your Kilimanjaro climb specialist.
+Rest assured, you will find the answers to all your questions here - at Ultimate Kilimanjaro®.

-We are, quite simply, the #1 guiding service on the mountain.
-As the best Kilimanjaro tour operator, we provide the highest quality service at a reasonable cost.
-That is why over 1,000 people climb with us annually, and why past clients refer us to their friends and family.
+Our clients rave about us in reviews and testimonials, and they happily refer us to their friends and family.
 Thousands of people have stood on the summit of Mount Kilimanjaro with us.
-Won't you join us on the roof of Africa?
+Won't you join us on the Roof of Africa?

 |Mount Kilimanjaro Quick Facts|